skoolkid/skoolkit/sphinx/source/ref-files.rst

   the class is in a module that is not in the module search path (e.g. a standalone module that is not part of an installed package), the module's location may be specified thus: ``/path/to/moduledir:module.classname``
+* ``RefFiles`` - a semicolon-separated list of extra `ref` files to use (in addition to the one named on the :ref:`skool2html.py` command line, and any others with the same filename prefix)
 * ``SkoolFile`` - the name of the main `skool` file to use if not given on the :ref:`skool2html.py <skool2html.py>` command line; if not specified, the `skool` file with the same base name as the `ref` file will be used